-Vertigo itself is just a symptom.
+It is just a symptom.
 There is no disease called vertigo, although there is a condition called benign paroxysmal positional vertigo (BPPV).
 For brevity, some people just call it positional vertigo.
-Perhaps this has caused some people to think that vertigo is more than just a symptom.
+Perhaps this has caused some people to think that it is more than just a symptom.

-Many different conditions can cause vertigo – too many to mention them all here.
-This is why vertigo is such a common problem.
+Many different conditions can cause it – too many to mention them all here.
+This is why it is such a common problem.
 However, we can mention some of the more well-known causes.

-Vertigo causes break down into two categories: central and peripheral.
+We can break it down into two categories: central and peripheral.

-Central vertigo occurs when the conditions creating the vertigo relates to the central nervous system.
+Central vertigo occurs when the condition relates to the central nervous system.
 The most common cause of central vertigo is migraine.
-About 40% of migraines present with a vestibular symptom, such as vertigo.
-That means millions of people get vertigo for this reason alone.
+About 40% of migraines present with a vestibular symptom.
+That means millions of people get a spinning sensation for this reason alone.
 However, any neurological condition that causes vertigo would result in it being considered central vertigo.

 This is the more common form of vertigo.
-It means that vertigo comes from a problem in the inner ear or the vestibular nerve.
-Since the vestibular system is responsible for balance and spatial orientation, it makes sense that a problem would lead to vertigo.
+It means that it comes from a problem in the inner ear or the vestibular nerve.
+Since the vestibular system is responsible for balance and spatial orientation, it makes sense that a problem would lead to false sense of movement.
 It can be something as simple as inflammation in the ear or as complex as a syndrome like Meniere’s disease.
 Positional vertigo also falls into this category, which is what makes it the more common of the two.

 Depending on the cause of your vertigo, the attacks may differ in length and severity.
-Let’s take two specific causes of vertigo to illustrate this point.
+Let’s take two specific causes of it to illustrate this point.

 If a person is living with Meniere’s disease, vertigo attacks will be much more severe and lengthy in duration.
-Meniere’s flare-ups usually cause vertigo for at least 20 minutes.
+Meniere’s flare-ups usually cause an attack for at least 20 minutes.
 Some attacks can last all day long and contribute to nausea and vomiting.

 While the duration of a bout of vertigo can make it more debilitating, it is the sudden nature of an attack that makes it dangerous and can cause a fall, a severe injury, or even death.
 So be sure to investigate any cause of vertigo to learn if there is a way to prevent it from happening again.

-Depending on the underlying cause of your vertigo, varying factors may lead to the sudden onset of an episode.
+Depending on the underlying cause, varying factors may lead to the sudden onset of an episode.
 Knowing your triggers can help you to avoid them and reduce how often vertigo occurs.
-Here are just a few things that may lead to a bout of vertigo.
+Here are just a few things that may lead to an attack:

 Vertigo always has an underlying cause.
 However, it is interesting to note that many of those underlying causes begin in the aftermath of a head or neck injury.
 What may contribute to this phenomenon?

 When a person experiences head or neck trauma, the upper cervical spine can become misaligned, even slightly.
-This, in turn, can create the right conditions in the body for vertigo to occur.
+This, in turn, can create the right conditions in the body for the spinning sensation to occur.
 Here are a few examples: